-Meeting Frequency Topics covered Pilotage Senior Marine Representatives for pilotage, towage, shipping agents, boatmen Management Managers, Pilot services and the Principal Port Users (for ports), or the Terminal Committees Reps, Towage, Operator form these committees.
-The main objective of these Agents, Line handling, principle committees is to discuss marine safety issues, potential changes to procedures or legislation, incident trends, changes to assets and (6 Monthly) port users / infrastructure (0 terminal operators Leisure Senior Managers A formal annual Leisure Community meeting should be held at the Community Marine Operations, respective ports to facilitate discussion on safety matters pertaining Annual Leisure Users reps to that port.
-This should include a safety presentation by the Ports Meeting Marine Team.
-Similarly, these meetings are to discuss marine safety issues and to discussed potential changes to procedures and legislation, incident trends, events, or changes to assets and (Annual) infrastructure.
+Meeting stakeholders Topics covered Port Users Senior Marine Representatives for pilotage, towage, shipping agents, meeting Managers, Pilot Reps, boatmen services and the Principal Port Users (for ports), or Management Towage, Agents, Line the Terminal Operator form these committees.
+The main Committees handling, principle port objective of these committees is to discuss marine safety users / terminal issues, potential changes to procedures or legislation, incident operators trends, changes to assets and infrastructure (6 Monthly) Leisure Senior Managers Marine A formal annual Leisure Community meeting should be held at Community Operations, Leisure the respective ports to facilitate discussion on safety matters Annual Users reps pertaining to that port.
+This should include a safety Meeting presentation by the Ports Marine Team.
+Similarly, these meetings are to discuss marine safety issues and to discussed potential changes to procedures and legislation, incident (Annual) trends, events, or changes to assets and infrastructure.